This painless scan can pick up lung cancer early, when it’s easiest to treat.

 Screening for early lung cancer uses a fast, painless computed tomography (CT) scan.
 The scan produces a nearly 3-D image of the lungs, to reveal nodules as small as 1 millimeter, the thickness of a grain of rice.

-- A 30 pack-year smoking history – that is, smoking one pack of cigarettes per day for 30 years, or the equivalent (for example, smoking half a pack for 60 years), whether you’re still smoking or if you quit in the past 15 years.
+The screening is recommended for longtime smokers are at high risk for lung cancer: adults age 50 to 80 with a 20 pack-year smoking history – that is, smoking one pack of cigarettes per day for 20 years, or the equivalent (for example, smoking half a pack for 40 years), whether you’re still smoking or if you quit in the past 15 years.

 The purpose of the screening is to detect any lung cancer before it can grow and spread, so that it is easier to treat.
 Alexis Paulson, nurse practitioner and clinical coordinator of the Vanderbilt Lung Screening Program, meets with people at the beginning of their screening appointment to explain the scan, and what happens next if it detects a suspicious nodule, an abnormal mass in the lung.